rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 ### 3.1 Import the GnuPG public key(s) in ArgoCD

-Let's import our GPG public key for sign commits in our ArgoCD server.
+Let's import our GPG public key for signing commits in our ArgoCD server.

 * Extract the ArgoCD admin password and the full url of the ArgoCD server: